 Scholarly Commons Citation

 Klass, Gregory, "Meaning, Purpose, and Cause in the Law of Deception" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 633.
+633.